 Pretty early on, you run into the first main boss of the game, Margit the Fell Omen.
-If it is your first time trying to defeat him, then you might have some trouble.
-If you are familiar with parrying in FromSoft games like Dark Souls, then you are going to like what we are about to say.
+If it is your first time trying to defeat him, you might have trouble.
+If you are familiar with parrying in FromSoft games like Dark Souls, then you will like what we are about to say.
 Yes, you can parry Margit.

 You can easily parry Margit if you time your parry as he is doing his jab attack or slam attack with his melee weapon.
 His yellow sword, hammer, and knives don’t allow for parries, so you need to only use your parry on his attacks with the weird-looking sword he has in his right hand.

-Some people might not know how to parry, so we will go over that in this article.
-We will also tell you what you get from defeating Margit the Fell Omen, and what equipment you can use to parry him.
+Some people might not know how to parry, so we will review that in this article.
+We will also tell you what you get from defeating Margit the Fell Omen and what equipment you can use to parry him.

 How to parry in Elden Ring

 If you don’t know how to parry in Dark Souls, you won’t know how to parry in Elden Ring.
-Obviously, it is the same, with Elden Ring giving you a few new ways to do it.
+It is the same, with Elden Ring giving you a few new ways to do it.
 You will need a shield that has a parry ability built into it.
-There are shields called parry shields, but if your shield doesn’t say that, and it has the parry ability, you are fine to use it.
+There are parry shields, but you can use them if your shield doesn’t say that and has the parry ability.

-Basically, once you hit that parry button, your shield will fling from right to left in a very fast motion.
-Parrying is all about timing and you will need to time your parry to hit the oncoming weapon from whatever you are trying to parry.
-It is actually extremely difficult to get down, but once you know, you always know.
+Once you hit that parry button, your shield will fling from right to left quickly.
+Parrying is all about timing; you must time your parry to hit the oncoming weapon from whatever you are trying to parry.
+It is extremely difficult to get down, but once you know, you always know.

-If you learn how to parry, then that is probably one of the most useful skills you can learn in these types of games.
+If you learn how to parry, that is probably one of the most useful skills you can learn in these games.
 It makes fighting bosses extremely easy, as long as you learn how to parry each boss’s attacks.
-Keep in mind that you need to learn the attack patterns of each boss since you need to time your parries.
+Remember that you need to learn the attack patterns of each boss since you need to time your parries.

 There is also a dagger that you can get that parries as well, so if you are a Dexterity build and you want to parry, then go check out the Parrying Dagger.
 It is fast, and you can parry with it.
 You can’t get any better than that.